B16f00t/whapa/README.md

 Whapa is an android whatsapp database parser that automates the process.
 The main purpose of whapa is to present the data handled by the Sqlite database in a way that is comprehensible to the analyst.
 The Script is written in Python 2.x

-The software is divided into three modes:
+The software is divided into four modes:
 * **Message Mode**: Analyzes all messages in the database, applying different filters.
 It extracts thumbnails when they're availables.
 		    "./Media" is the directory where thumbnails are being written.
 The rows are sorted by timestamp not by id.
 * **Decryption Mode**: Decryptes the crypto12 databases as long as it has the key.